-The financial statements of SoundHound, Inc. as of and for the years ended December 31, 2021 and 2020, included in this registration statement, of which this prospectus forms a part, have been audited by Armanino LLP, independent registered public accounting firm, as set forth in their report appearing elsewhere herein, and are included in reliance upon such report given on the authority of such firm as experts in auditing and accounting in giving said report.
+The financial statements of SoundHound, Inc. as of and for the years ended December 31, 2021 and 2020 included in this registration statement, of which this prospectus forms a part, have been audited by Armanino LLP., independent registered public accounting firm, as set forth in their report appearing elsewhere herein, and are included in reliance upon such report given on the authority of such firm as experts in auditing and accounting in giving said report.
+The unaudited interim condensed consolidated financial statements of SoundHound AI as of June 30, 2022 and for the three and six month periods ended June 30, 2022 and 2021 are also included in this registration statement, of which this prospectus forms a part.